DarrenHing77/AutoMatty/README.md

 **Smart material automation for Unreal Engine 5.6**

 AutoMatty streamlines Substrate material creation and management with intelligent texture matching, smart naming, and automated workflows.
-Built for 3D artists who want powerful materials without the tedium.
+Built for 3D artists who quick materials on the fly without libraries and tedious asset migration.
+Not aimed at game use although there are basic to overkill options

+** THIS IS IN ALPHA - EXPECT ISSUES **

+(let me know what they are though!)

 ---